 Mind maps are good tools for organizing business meetings as well as other general concepts into a more cohesive idea.
 Ironically enough, mind maps are useful for more than mind mapping itself.
 If you were to construct a mind map and embed it in a website or blog, you instantly have for yourself an infographic.
 Another good reason to appreciate visuals is that they encourage social sharing.
 A link on Twitter to your blog won’t be as impactful especially when the rocking content you’ve curated can’t be seen firsthand.
 When you or your audience share images on content-driven sites like Pinterest, Instagram, and Flickr, your reach will expand even further.
 The very fact that there are social media platforms created just for images should motivate you to factor in visual data in all your sales and marketing goals.

 4 Ways to Use Mind Maps in Digital Marketing

 - Devise a social media marketing strategy using a mind map.

-There are many social media sites and few more pops up everyday.
-Keeping track of them and updating them is total headache.
+There are many social media sites and few more pops up every day.
+Keeping track of them and updating them is a total headache.
 You can create a mind map template for this task.
-For instance you can create a simple mind map with few social networks for everyday updates while maintaining a bit more complex one with all social sites for important updates.
+For instance, you can create a simple mind map with few social networks for everyday updates while maintaining a bit more complex one with all social sites for important updates.
 There are endless options so you can take a pick.

 - Develop or refine the niche for your blog’s content.

-We all have suffered the writers block at some point.
-Which is why it’s critical to have a strategy to brainstorm ideas for your next blog posts or article and mind maps are perfect for brainstorming.
+We all have suffered the writers’ block at some point.
+Which is why it’s critical to have a strategy to brainstorm ideas for your next blog posts or article.
+Mind maps are perfect for that too.
+Or you can consider creating a concept map which is very similar to a mind map.
 Keep in mind that mind maps drawn using Creately can be shared with others for instant feedback.
 Finding and collaborating on ideas just got easier.